 What to Do If Your Catalytic Converter Was Stolen

-Catalytic converters are a popular target of thieves.
+Unfortunately, catalytic converters are a popular target of thieves – and they can be costly to replace.
 Depending on what model vehicle you own and whether or not it's an OEM part, a stolen catalytic converter can be sold from $50 to $200.
 It is part of your vehicle's exhaust system and is located between the engine and the muffler, usually on the passenger side.
 Thieves can quickly reach under your vehicle and cut off the catalytic converter and be on their way in less than a minute.

 How to Know If Your Catalytic Converter Was Stolen

 First thing you should now, your vehicle should not be driven without the catalytic converter.
 Even the most unsuspecting driver will probably be able to tell right away something is wrong with their vehicle if the converter is missing.
 The muffler gets disconnected when a catalytic converter is taken, which will make your vehicle sound very loud.
 Toxic fumes will likely be easy to smell without it, too.

 It is dangerous to both you and the environment to drive without this part.
 Take your car to the repair shop if you think your catalytic converter has been stolen, or better yet, call a towing service like AAA so that you don’t pollute more in the process.

 Stolen catalytic converters are covered by car insurance policies if you have comprehensive coverage on your car.
 Your deductible will apply if you have one on your comprehensive coverage.
 Most people carry a minimum of $100 deductible, with $500 deductibles becoming more and more common.
 To find out what your deductible is, check your insurance declaration page or call your insurance agent.